philipturner/ue5-nanite-macos/README.md

  - First, create a global variable that can hold several string messages.
  - Second, make that variable accessible to multiple disparate locations in Unreal Engine source code.
- - Third, append messages to that variable, recording valuable information to debugging.
+ - Third, append messages to that variable, recording valuable information for debugging purposes.
  - Fourth, concatenate all messages into one massive string, separated with `\n`.
 Print that as the error message.

 ## Attribution